 We have completed a stress test on the net present value of the interest only strips and the servicing assets with the objective of measuring the change in value associated with independent changes in individual key variables.
 The methodology used applied unfavorable changes that would be considered statistically significant for the key variables of prepayment rate, discount rate, and weighted average remaining term.
 The net present value of the interest only strips and servicing assets was \$143 million at January 3, 2003, before any stress test changes were applied.
-An increase of 100 basis points in the prepayment rate would decrease the year-end valuation by \$3 million, or 2 percent, and an increase of 200 basis points in the prepayment rate would decrease the year-end valuation by \$6 million, or 4 percent.
-An increase of 100 basis points in the discount rate would decrease the year-end valuation by \$7 million, or 5 percent.
-A decline of two months in the weighted average remaining term would decrease the year-end valuation by \$4 million, or 3 percent.
+An increase of 100 basis points in the prepayment rate would decrease the year-end valuation by \$3 million, or 2 percent, and an increase of 200 basis points in the discount rate would decrease the year-end valuation by \$3 million, or 2 percent, and an increase of 200 basis points in the discount rate would decrease the year-end valuation by \$7 million, or 5 percent.
+A decline of two months in the weighted average remaining term would decrease the year-end valuation by \$2 million, or 1 percent, and a decline of four months in the weighted average remaining term would decrease the year-end valuation by \$4 million, or 3 percent.